Institute for the History of Musical Reception & Interpretation

 • lectures, symposia and publications

-• publications, including articles on the history of reception in the "Mozart-Lexikon" (2005), the two handbooks on Mozart's "Kirchenmusik - Lieder - Chormusik" (2006) and "Orchesterwerke und Konzerten Mozarts" (2007) as well as Joachim Brügge's study "Intertextualität und Rezeptionsgeschichte.
+• publications that include articles on the history of reception in the "Mozart-Lexikon" (2005), the two handbooks on Mozart's "Kirchenmusik - Lieder - Chormusik" (2006) and "Orchesterwerke und Konzerten Mozarts" (2007) as well as Joachim Brügge's study "Intertextualität und Rezeptionsgeschichte.
 W.A.
 Mozart, Divertimento in E-flat Major KV 563" (2014).

 • three PostDoc projects on the history of interpretation of Mozart's works (Bernadetta Czapraga / Alexander Drcar / Rainer Schwob, 2014-2017),